IGNE-Agency/code-consistency/packages/eslint-config-igne/README.md

 - Test the current TS implementation (overrides) in a Vite TS project
 - `eslint-plugin-simple-import-sort`
-- Put rules in separate files, one per plugin/feature, so they can be included per stack config file
 - Make stack specific exports: Expo, NextJS, (and typescript for each as well)

 Investigate: